snovotney/business_card/README.md

-This package extractes the name, number and email from the text of business cards.
+This package extracts the name, number and email from the text of business cards.

 The code is implemented for python 2.7 and requires no special dependencies.